 If you're on a university graduate trainee scheme, you'll usually work across a number of departments on a range of challenging and strategic projects.
 Graduates on the Ambitious Futures programme will do three placements and complete a variety of different projects in a fairly short space of time.

 You're encouraged to undertake continuing professional development (CPD) through in-house, regional and national courses and conferences.
 Many education institutions have a performance and development review system that you can use to identify your training needs.

-Professional qualifications can be useful for gaining promotion and you may be able to negotiate time off to study, especially if the qualification can be done at your own institution.
+Professional qualifications can be useful for gaining promotion and you may be able to negotiate time off to study, especially if you can complete the qualification at your own institution.

 Because of this, in some cases you'll need to change institutions and/or relocate in order to progress, especially if you're interested in reaching the most senior positions.
 Senior positions are likely to be in a supervisory, managerial or strategic planning role.
 Competition for jobs can be fierce.

-As there is no formal post-entry qualification or promotion structure in the educational sectors, grades, job titles and salaries may vary across institutions.
+As there's no formal post-entry qualification or promotion structure in the educational sectors, grades, job titles and salaries may vary across institutions.
 However, there is generally support and guidance available for staff looking to move to the next level.
 Getting a formal professional qualification may improve your promotion prospects.
-Buoyant student or pupil numbers are crucial to every institution's financial health and if funding is under threat, it can affect opportunities for career progression.
+Buoyant student or pupil numbers are crucial to every institution's financial health and funding under threat can affect opportunities for career progression.